Summary of Requirements - Clusters - Advising - Courses Outside the Department - Reading Courses - Honors - Grading

 A maximum of three courses outside the Department of English may count toward the total number of courses required by the major.
 Two of these may count toward the student’s “cluster.”
 The student must submit a petition for course approval from the Director of Undergraduate Studies before taking courses outside the department for credit toward the major.
 Such courses may be selected from related areas in the University (history, philosophy, religious studies, social sciences, etc.), or they may be taken from a study abroad program.
 English courses that originate in Creative Writing (CRWR) may be counted toward the elective requirement without a petition.
-Transfer credits for courses taken at another institution are subject to approval by the Director of Undergraduate Studies and are limited to a maximum of three credits.
+Transfer credits for courses taken at another institution are subject to approval by the Director of Undergraduate Studies and are limited to a maximum of three courses.
 Transferred courses do not contribute to the student's University of Chicago grade point average for the purpose of computing an overall GPA, Dean's List, or honors.
 NOTE: The Office of the Dean of Students in the College must approve the transfer of all courses taken at institutions other than those in which students are enrolled as part of a University sponsored study abroad program.
 For details, visit Examination Credit and Transfer Credit.